Transport in Greater Nagoya: Primary airports

 Until 2005, Nagoya Airfield (also known as Komaki Airport) was the area's main airport.
 Chūbu Centrair International Airport has since become the main domestic and international hub for the region.

 Secondary airports

-Nearby airports outside the region include newly opened Shizuoka Airport and those in Greater Osaka.
+Nearby airports outside the region include the newly-opened Shizuoka Airport and those in Greater Osaka.

 Military

 There are also a number of Japan Air Self-Defense Force military airfields.